chatwoot/docs/docs/self-hosted/configuration/features/integrations/instagram-channel-setup.md

 ### Configure the Facebook App

-1. In the app settings, add your `Chatwoot installation domain` as your app domain.
+1. In the app settings, add your "Chatwoot installation domain" as your app domain.
 ![facebook_app_domain](./images/facebook/facebook_app_domain.png)
-2. Add the `Instagram Graph API` product via the Facebook app dashboard.
+2. Add the "Instagram Graph API" product via the Facebook app dashboard.
 ![instagram_product](./images/instagram/instagram_product.png)
 3. Go to the app settings and select "Webhooks".
 From there, choose Instagram and click on the "Subscribe to this object" button.
 ![instagram_webhooks](./images/instagram/instagram_webhooks.png)
 4. Provide the Callback URL as `{your_chatwoot_installation_url}/webhooks/instagram` and the Verify token as `IG_VERIFY_TOKEN` from your environment variable.
 ![instagram_webhook_url](./images/instagram/instagram_webhook_url.png)

-### Connect your facebook page with instagram account
+### Connect the facebook page with instagram account

-1. Go to https://www.facebook.com/pages/?category=your_pages and select your page and open the settings
+1. Go to [Facebook pages](https://www.facebook.com/pages/?category=your_pages) and select your page and open the settings

 ![facebook_page_settings](./images/instagram/facebook_page_settings.png)

 2. Go to "Linked accounts" and connect your instagram professional account.

 ![facebook_connect_instagram](./images/instagram/facebook_connect_instagram.png)

+3. Select the option "Business"
 ![instagram_connect_facebook](./images/instagram/instagram_connect_facebook.png)

+4. Select the instgram account category

 ![select_category_instagram](./images/instagram/select_category_instagram.png)

+5. If everything is okay, you will see the message "Instagram connected.”

 ![instagram_connect_success](./images/instagram/instagram_connect_success.png)

-Head over to chatwoot and create a Messenger inbox.
+6. Head over to chatwoot and create a Messenger inbox.
 Please refer to this [guide](../../../../product/channels/instagram)  for more details on creating a Messenger inbox in Chatwoot.

 So whenever you receive any message on Instagram, it will redirect to your Facebook page.